 When I was introduced to A Course in Miracles, its impact made all else secondary forever.
 An involuntary action within me introduced a new order, brought my heart to gladness, and provided the space to discover whether it was possible to apply:

 (Nothing Real Can Be Threatened, introductory paragraph).

 I did not read beyond that for several minutes – simply stood in quiet amazement that such a voice existed.
-In a way, my practice of the course did not begin in earnest until Taraji’s voice lent this new intensity and clarity.
+In a way, my practice of the course did not begin in earnest until Tara Singh’s voice lent this new intensity and clarity.
 That is what good teachers do – they deepen our resolve and commitment by introducing us to what is already sacred within us.

-I use the word resonates – in this post and many others – deliberately.
+I use the word resonates – in this post and others – deliberately.
 It comes from the Latin root “resonare,” which means to make a prolonged harmonious sound.
 What resonates is what lingers, what finds a welcome space within us.
 In a sense, writing that resonates is not new but deeply familiar – hence its capacity for meaningful echo.
-Tara Singh is not really showing me anything new but rather reminding me of what I already know but have – through denial and projection – forgotten I know.
+Tara Singh is not really showing me anything new but rather reminding me of what I already know but – through denial and projection – forgotten I know.
 And he is doing it by witnessing in a clear and forthright way to his own experience, his own learning.

 Resonant spiritual language is that language which reminds that we do not become Christ, we already are Christ.

 The correlative in A Course in Miracles is the miracle itself which “must be expressed in a language that the recipient can understand without fear” (T-2.IV.5:3), thus allowing for an enhanced communication experience between self and spirit.
 And later in the material we are reminded that the course reaches us through the symbolism of Jesus because “his words have reached you in language you can love and understand” (M-23.7:1).